-The Attorney General's office receives complaints alleging violations of Nebraska's One-Call Notification Act, which outlines legal requirements for excavators and underground facility operators in order to protect the public from injury and protect underground facilities from damage.
-Violations may be subject to civil penalties of up to \$10,000 per violation, per day.
+As of September 1, 2024, all complaints alleging violations of Nebraska's One-Call Notification Act will be submitted to the Nebraska State Fire Marshal Agency (NSFM).
+The One-Call Notification System Act outlines certain legal requirements for excavators and underground facility operators to protect the public from injury and protect facilities from damage during excavation.
+Violations of the Act may be subject to civil penalties of up to \$10,000 per day per event for pipeline and fiber optics related violations not to exceed \$500,000.
+All other utilities may be fined up to \$5,000 per day per event not to exceed \$50,000.